 To help investors analyze, value and trade securities, OTC Markets Group categorizes the 10,000 securities trading here into tiered markets – OTCQX, OTCQB and Pink - based on the quality and quantity of information companies provide.

-- The OTCQX Best Market is for companies qualified by high financial standards, the quality of their disclosure and sponsorship by a third-party advisor
+- The OTCQX Best Market is for companies qualified by high financial standards, the quality of their disclosure and a third-party sponsor introduction

 - The OTCQB Venture Market is designed for entrepreneurial and development stage U.S. and international companies that are current in their reporting but may not yet qualify for OTCQX